Tag (game): Tag rugby

 Tag or flag rugby is a non-contact variation in which each player wears a belt that has two velcro tags attached to it, or shorts with velcro patches.
 The mode of play is also similar to rugby league with attacking players attempting to dodge, evade and pass a rugby ball while defenders attempt to prevent them scoring by tagging – pulling a velcro attached tag from the ball carrier.
 Flag football has similar gameplay, and is a non-contact variation of American football, a game related to rugby.
 However, the "tag" in "tag rugby" is derived from the "tags" that the players wear and the children's game of tag more closely resembles touch rugby whereby a touch replaces a tackle.

 Games involving tagging

 Some sports involve tagging as a minor, but crucial component of gameplay.

 Baseball

 In the bat-and-ball game of baseball, the offensive team's players try to score by advancing around four bases without being put out (eliminated) by players on the defensive team.
 One way for a defender to put out an offensive player is to tag the offensive player (when they are not touching any of the bases) while holding the baseball.

+The same mechanic is present in several variations of baseball, such as softball and Baseball5.